BEVERLY HILLS, Mich. — Bellarmine University lacrosse motored to victory against the squad from the Motor City.

 Ryan Curry added one goal each.

 The only time Bellarmine faced a deficit was at 2-1.
-The Knights bridged the first and second quarters with a 6-0 run that featured three goals from
+The Knights bridged the first and second quarters with a 6-0 run that featured two goals apiece from the brothers Alie.

 It was 9-4 after a goal by Moore, but Detroit Mercy scored three of the last four goals in the period, the last with nine seconds remaining as the Knights held a 10-7 advantage at halftime.